-The Investment Objective of the Sub-Fund is capital appreciation.
-To achieve the Investment Objective, Quantica Capital AG (the "Investment Manager") intends to gain exposure to global exchange-traded futures markets on equity indices, bonds, interest rates and currencies, all in accordance with Quantica's proprietary systematic investment strategy.
-Further information is contained below in the section "Further Information about the Investment Strategy and the Investment Manager".
+The Investment Objective of the Sub-Fund is to achieve positive risk-adjusted returns to investors primarily through opportunistic investments in credit markets.
+To achieve the Investment Objective, Selwood Asset Management LLP (the "Investment Manager") will seek to identify long and short investments in financial instruments referencing credit indices and corporate issuers, while following an absolute return approach.
+The Sub-Fund mainly invests in Europe andNorth America but may also invest a portion of its assets globally.
+Further information is contained below in the section" Further Information about the Investment Strategy and the Investment Manager".

 Derivative instruments (including both exchange-traded and over-the-counter derivatives, such as swaps, futures and options) may be used for investment and hedging purposes.
-By using such derivative instruments, the Sub-Fund itself can be economically leveraged and could therefore be subject to an accelerated increase or decrease of the Net Asset Value of the Sub-Fund (relative to the increase or decrease in value of the assets to which the derivative instruments relate).
+By using such derivative instruments, the Sub-Fund itself can be economically leveraged and could therefore be subject to an accelerated increase or decrease of the Net Asset Value of the Sub-Fund (relative to the increase or decrease in value of the asset to which the derivative instruments relate).
 Derivatives are typically unfunded instruments.
-If the Sub-Fund is investing extensively using unfunded derivatives, a significant proportion of the assets of the Sub-Fund may be invested in cash, cash bonds (including government bonds) and money market instruments.
+If the Sub-Fund is investing extensively using unfunded derivatives, a significant proportion of the assets of the Sub-Fund may be invested in cash bonds, including government bonds.
+The Sub-Fund may also hold cash on an ancillary basis.